-NOTE: Ensure that the ignition key is in the Off position or the key is removed before disconnecting.
+NOTE: Ensure that the ignition key is in the Off position and the key is removed, and wait 20 seconds before disconnecting.

 Chassis Battery Connector (Located to the right of the accelerator pedal)

 See the chassis manual provided in your InfoCase for details on access and servicing.